 While filming, Peter O'Toole bonded with co-star Omar Sharif.
 Recalls Sharif, "Peter and I were like brothers immediately.
 He said to me, 'Your name is not Omar Sharif - no one is called Omar Sharif.
 Your real name is probably Freddy something!'
 And for the rest of the film and the rest of our lives, he's never called me Omar.
 He calls me Freddy."

 T.E.
 Lawrence's brother, A.E.
-Lawrence, who was also executor of his will, wasn't keen on the film's representation of his brother so he didn't allow the use of his sibling's autobiography title "Seven Pillars of Wisdom".
+Lawrence, who was also executor of his will, wasn't keen on the movie's representation of his brother, so he didn't allow the use of his sibling's autobiography title "Seven Pillars of Wisdom".

-The famous cut from Lawrence blowing out a match to the desert sunrise was originally just going to be a dissolve.
-But editor Anne V. Coates suggested to David Lean that he use the cut in the fashion of the then current French New Wave.
+The famous cut from T.E.
+Lawrence blowing out a match to the desert sunrise was originally just going to be a dissolve.
+But Editor Anne V. Coates suggested to Sir David Lean that he use the cut in the fashion of the then current French New Wave.

-Because filming was not possible in the complete darkness of night, the night scenes were filmed during the day with light filters on the lenses; this is also the reason there is shadows from the camels during the night scenes.
+Because filming was not possible in the complete darkness of night, the night scenes were filmed during the day with light filters on the lenses.
+This is also the reason there are shadows from the camels during the night scenes.

 Peter O'Toole was often injured during filming.
 He received third-degree burns, sprained both ankles, torn ligaments in both his hip and thigh, broken his thumb, dislocated his spine, fractured his skull, was bitten by a camel, sprained his neck, tore a groin muscle, and was concussed twice.
 He also seriously injured his hand during filming by punching through the window of a caravan while drunk.
 A brace or bandage can be seen on his left thumb during the first train attack scene, presumably due to this incident.